 So, with all of these benefits being clear, the question isn’t “why would you exercise?” but “why would you NOT exercise?”

-If you don’t exercise, you, now, consciously say “nah, I don’t need all these benefits in my life” and I challenge you to think again.
+If you don’t exercise, you, now, consciously say “Nah, I don’t need all these benefits in my life” and I challenge you to think again.
 Whatever it is you are striving for, you benefit from exercise.
-Start small and slowly, but stay consistent and then increase the intensity of your exercises as you go.
+Start small and slow, but stay consistent and then increase the intensity of your exercises as you go.

 For all of you, who already exercise: think about making it a daily habit, but most importantly: keep getting after it.